calmjs/calmjs.dev/README.rst

 calmjs.dev
 ==========

-Package within the `Calmjs framework`_ for the support and development of Python packages that include JavaScript for their full functionality.
+Package for aiding the development of JavaScript code to be provided as part of Python packages through integration with `Node.js`_ development tools into a Python environment via the `Calmjs framework`_.

 .. image:: https://travis-ci.org/calmjs/calmjs.dev.svg?branch=master
     :target: https://travis-ci.org/calmjs/calmjs.dev